madzadev/voice-cue/README.md

 6. Activity tracking - find actions in past, present or future
 7. Interactive transcript - see progress or click to control it
 8. Speaker detection - total number of speakers in recording
-9. Cue word usage - extractions from the text for context
+9. Cue word usage - transcript samples for better context
+10. Custom search - extended ability to query for cues
-10. Waveform preview - see the dynamics of voice, identify silences
+11. Waveform preview - see the dynamics of voice, identify silences
-11. Audio controls - play, pause, fast forward and backward
+12. Audio controls - play, pause, fast forward and backward
-12. Drag and drop support - drop audio in the file select area
+13. Drag and drop support - drop audio in the file select area
-13. Upload MP3 files - most commonly used audio format
+14. Upload MP3 files - most commonly used audio format
-14. Progress loaders - Improved UX for loading transcripts
+15. Progress loaders - Improved UX for loading transcripts
-15. Fully responsive - works fine on mobile and tablets
+16. Fully responsive - works fine on mobile and tablets
-16. Colorful UI - for easier interaction and highlighting
+17. Colorful UI - for easier interaction and highlighting

 ## Tech stack 🛠️